-Whether you consider yourself a minimalist or hoarder when it comes to beauty items, habits and preferences, some changes should be taken into consideration when preparing to become a gestational carrier (or in preparation for your own baby).
+Whether you consider yourself a minimalist or hoarder when it comes to beauty tips, items, habits and preferences, some changes should be taken into consideration when preparing to become a gestational carrier (or in preparation for your own baby).
 There are known chemicals and products that are not considered safe for you and/or baby during this important time of development.
 Consider making changes to your beauty routine in favour of safer and healthier alternatives.
 The baby you are carrying and your Intended Parents will thank you!

 Is it safe to dye my hair while I am pregnant with a surro-baby?

 According to the Organization of Teratology Information Specialists (OTIS), when looking at the available research, it is considered safe to dye your hair during pregnancy.
 Although consisting of chemicals (even “natural dyes” contain synthetic chemicals), very little is actually absorbed into the body, and there have been no reports of any effects on pregnancy from the many, many women who chose to dye their hair in the prenatal period.
 There are some precautions you can take to minimize any potential exposure during the process of dying your hair.
 Waiting until the second trimester, after baby’s organ development is completed, is one suggestion.
 Avoiding an all-over colour in favour of other types of processing such as streaks, highlights or frosting can prevent excessive chemicals directly on the scalp where they can be absorbed.
 Be sure to be in a well-ventilated space when using dye, and if you’re applying it yourself, be sure to use such protective items available, like gloves.
 Lastly, be sure to completely clean up remaining dye, thoroughly rinse the dye from your hair and scalp, and dispose of any garbage and dye in an appropriate method.

 Can I continue to use my prescription acne medication and/or antiaging products during pregnancy?